Perfexionists/perun/docs/config.rst

    Speficies the list of strategies and how they are applied when checked for degradation in methods.

+.. confkey:: degradation.collect_before_check

+    ``[recursive]`` If set to true, then before checking profiles of two minor versions, we run the collection for job matrix to collect fresh or unexisting profiles.

 .. confkey:: degradation.apply

     ``[recursive]`` Specifies which strategies are picked for application, if more than one